 I get this question a lot, and the answer is no!
 A chop saw can only make 90-degree cross cuts (straight up and down at one angle), while a miter saw can be pivoted to make more complex angled cuts.

 3. What is a Cross Cut?

-A cross cut is a 90 degree cut that is made straight across the material you are using.
-This cut is made with the saw in an upright, zero degree position in all directions (bevel is at zero degrees and miter is a zero degrees).
+A cross-cut is a 90-degree cut that is made straight across the material you are using.
+This cut is made with the saw in an upright, zero-degree position in all directions.
+The bevel is at zero degrees and the miter is at zero degrees.

 This is the cut that is most commonly used on a miter saw and is great for shortening boards that need to have perfectly straight ends.